K kepler-title

 Statement of Faith

-I believe the Bible is the inspired, infallible, and inerrant word of God—as a biologist, I bow the knee to the truth of scripture and happily conduct all of my science education safely within its liberating confines (Psalm 18:30; Proverbs 30:5, 6; Galatians 5:1).
+I believe the Bible is the inspired, infallible, and inerrant word of God—as a biologist, I bow the knee to the truth of scripture and happily conduct all of my science education safely within its spacious, liberating confines (Psalm 18:30; Proverbs 30:5, 6; Galatians 5:1).

 I believe God created the entire cosmos and all its inhabitants out of nothing in the span of a single work week consisting of six solar days roughly six millennia ago (Genesis 1, 5, etc.; Exodus 20:11; Psalm 33:6–9; Hebrews 11:3).